 The club station is available to members to explore DXing, contesting and casual station operation on the HF, VHF and UHF bands using SSB, CW, RTTY, FT8, PSK, packet and other digital modes.

-The club station's three main HF operating positions are named by tower location.
+The club station's HF operating positions are named by tower location.
 The North station uses the north most 100 ft tower and the operating position is next to the window.
 To the left of it is the South station, which uses the south most 100 ft tower.
-Two positions to the left of the South station is the East station.
-It uses the 50 ft tower on the south east side of the lot.
+The East, West, Flex and Basic+ stations fill the rest of the radio room within similar operating cabinets.

 The club station VE6AO is activated during major contests, normally in the multi-single or multi-two categories and occasionally, multi-multi.
-The two main North and South stations consist of Yaesu FTDX101D and FT-2000 transceivers, DU3500AL tuners and Expert 2KFA solid state amplifiers.
-Heil boom headsets with HC-4 cartridges are used along with footswitches on SSB and Mircoham microkeyer USB interfaces to connect the radios to the computers and Bencher paddles for CW.
+The two main North and South stations consist of Yaesu FTDX101D transceivers, DU3500AL tuners and Expert 2KFA solid state amplifiers.
+Heil boom headsets with HC-4 cartridges are used along with footswitches on SSB and Bencher paddles for CW.
 Hamation CR-5 CAT routers distribute the CAT control from the rig to the amplifiers, tuners and software.

 Tic ring rotors turn the middle and lower triband yagis as well as the lower 40 meter beam.
 An Alpha Spid rotator turns the top tribander and 40 meter beam.
 A ring of 30, 100 ft radials are attached to the ground system to support shunt feeding of the towers, as a vertical on 160 meters.